 Grant has harnessed the 'overview effect' in his work.
 A creator of images, he takes some of the most stunning photographs captured by satellites above Earth and uses them to create pictures that are designed to alter minds back on the planet.

 A change of perspective: fruit orchards in Huelva, Spain © Benjamin Grant

-Whether his images are of the tulip fields of the Netherlands, the olive groves of Greece or refugee camps in northern Kenya, he is exposing us to the truth, but not as we know it.
+Whether his images are of the tulip fields of the Netherlands, fruit orchards in Spain or refugee camps in northern Kenya, he is exposing us to the truth, but not as we know it.
 The colours, the scale and the perspective – everything is shot from above, as you would expect – and gives us a view of the world we might know, but also knowingly ignore.
 His images offer us the chance to gain insights into the fragility of ecosystems, the plight of fellow humans and, yes, to simply marvel at the beauty of the planet.

 If you're looking for up-sides of gaining a new perspective, then as a way to increase happiness levels, it's right up there.
 If your focus is on something that you perceive to be negative in your life and you come at it from a different angle, then you can feel better about it.

 What's more, you might even find that it helps you to perform better as a result.
 This approach is called reframing and is just one way in which you can derive benefits from gaining new perspectives.
 Let's look at some more techniques that will allow you to feel more confident, less self-critical and to enjoy more happiness.

 For many, altering perspective means becoming less self-centred and moving to a more compassionate understanding of others and the world around us.
 By stepping outside of our usual perspectives, it can become possible to frame arguments in ways that motivate others instead of leaving them feeling rejected, for example.
 Seeing things as 'bad' without taking a fresh view can mean that we get set into a closed loop of negativity.